When Anxiety Takes Over a Marriage: What Couples Need to Know

-Regardless of type, anxiety is a psychological health condition affecting 40 million American adults.
-According to the Anxiety and Depression Association of America (ADAA), although anxiety disorders are highly treatable, only about one third of those affected receive treatment.
+Anxiety is so common that research shows it affects 40 million American adults.
+According to the Anxiety and Depression Association of America (ADAA), although anxiety disorders are highly treatable, only about one third of those with anxiety receive treatment.
 Any form of anxiety is a struggle, but it can be doubly challenging when the condition becomes a third party in your marriage.
 It is something no couple wants to go through.

 When Anxiety Rules Your Marriage